 Section 4.
 Election of Leadership and Officers.

 Composition.
 Four (4) Leadership shall be elected at a meeting of the scheduled summer games (quadrennium).
-One of these four will be deemed Class B per the eligibility requirements in accordance with Article 5 Section 5 of these bylaws.
+One of these four will be deemed Class B per the eligibility requirements in accordance with Article 5, Section 5 of these bylaws.
 Three (3) Leadership shall be elected at a meeting of the scheduled winter games (mid-quadrennium).
 All Members are eligible to vote in the leadership election.

 Officer Election.
 Officers shall be selected by the Leadership from among their number and shall present their proposed slate of officers to the members for an approval vote at the next meeting of the membership after the summer and winter games leadership election meetings.
 The chair shall remain until the new leadership term begins and the members have approved the officer slate of the newly elected leadership.